francis007-del-01/gh-assistant/README.md

 # gh-assistant 🤖

-An AI-powered CLI tool that generates meaningful commit messages from your git diffs and pushes to remote.
+An AI-powered CLI tool that generates meaningful commit messages from your git diffs, pushes to remote, and automatically creates Jira tickets for new branches.

 ## Flow

 ```
 You → pushx → AI analyzes diff → Generates commit message → You confirm → Commits & Pushes → Remote
+                                                                              ↓
+                                                          (First push to new branch?)
+                                                                              ↓
+                                                              Creates Jira ticket (In Progress)
 ```

 ## Installation